wonik/wonikjang.github.io/_posts/2017-04-13-Tensorflow_GPU_Install.md

 **Download**

 CUDA driver according to your windows version and GPU version.
-In my case, I downloaded driver for NVIDIA GeForce 920MX by checking display adapter from system manager.
+In my case, I downloaded a driver for NVIDIA GeForce 920MX by checking display adapter from the system manager.

 [CUDA Driver][driver]